You answer the phone—and a person you don’t know starts bossing you around.

 You know the drill; a potential prospect is telling you that he and/or his selection committee are close to making a decision on their product purchase.
 They need you and your entire team on-site for a demonstration next Tuesday.
 And it’s already Thursday of the week before.
 Oh yeah, and if you can’t make it on that day, don’t bother coming at all.

-In response to his request, you describe the the elaborate and time-consuming process that you’ll have to go through to prepare his demo.
+In response to his request, you describe the the elaborate and time-consuming process that you’ll have to go through to prepare his demonstration.

 He says that he doesn’t care.
 It’s next Tuesday, or never.

 First off, it’s important to understand that in probably half these situations, you’ve already lost this deal.
-Generally, the “selection committee” has already done all the selecting they intend to—and your participation (such as it is), is merely window dressing.
+Generally, the “selection committee” has already done all the selecting it intends to do—and your participation (such as it is), is merely window dressing.
 Better stated it’s “Due Diligence.”
 Every public-sector organization, and the vast majority of private enterprises have certain purchasing rules that they must follow.
 And usually that includes obtaining information and pricing from a variety of vendors.

 Most of us intuitively know these facts—but we’re not sure how to proceed or how to uncover the truth.
 Here’s a novel idea; ask the person.